pfspence/ssrf_checklist/README.md

 - [ ] Ensure CR-LF & Unicode characters get encoded correctly
 - [ ] Minimize user controlled data that is processed

-:info: If there is a vector missing, feel free to open an issue or PR.

 ### Ensure that IP deny lists are comprehensive

 There's probably not a legitimate use case for a user to have a server request something in the private IP space, the loopback address, or the AWS metadata endpoint.
 Ensure that you have all the following IPs in your disallow list.